Zondax/ledger-oasis/docs/cipher-transactions-ui.md

    Could we simplify the UI on Ledger by batching them and signing them both in a single user intervention?
 Or is double-click mandatory to access the Ledger's private key each time?
-5. (Ledger) Would there be any issues with Ledger when parsing JSON to recursively build a UI for browsing the function arguments?
+5. (Ledger) Would there be any issues with Ledger when parsing CBOR to recursively build a UI for browsing the function arguments?